 Changes in open rates that indicate upward or downward trends over a period of time are still solid indications of how well you are engaging your list.

-Though, in the near term, we should expect to see a bump in open rates as iOS 15 continues to roll out across the world.
+In the near term, we should expect to see a bump in open rates as iOS 15 continues to roll out across the world.
 As more users download the update, we may continue to see bumps several weeks from now.
-Then, there’s the fact that other companies may choose to follow suit without making a big point to tell us.
+And other companies may choose to follow suit without making a big point to tell us.

-So, just remember not to get too excited about notable open rate spikes until you are able to show over time that the spike is due to a new tactic or strategy you tried, and not a momentary blip or a change that’s reflected across all email communications.
+So don’t get *too* excited about notable open rate spikes until you’re able to show over time that the spike is due to a new tactic or strategy, and not a momentary blip or a change that’s reflected across all email communications.